The Ultimate SEO and Digital Marketing Resource Network

 Take Control of Business Google Listing

-After you’ve completed these steps, you’re all set to take full advantage of this free tool with your Google Business Profile Manager.
-From here you can update your profile or business information, create ads, set up your business Gmail account, and more.
+After you’ve completed these steps for your Google Business profile installation, you’re all set to take full advantage of the profile manager.
+From here, you can update your profile or business information, create ads, set up your business Gmail account, and more.

 Google My Business (GMB) transformed into Google Business Profile in November of 2021 with a simple update and new name.
 Google Business Profile is still a free tool that helps small businesses and larger businesses have greater control over their presence and image among Google’s local listings.

-More importantly, this tool continues to help businesses gain visibility in Google’s search results Google Business Profile provides all the perks of Google My Business, including a dashboard that makes tracking and updating your business easy, plus this tool allows you to respond to reviews easily, view insights into your website’s performance, and changing your location if needed.
+More importantly, this tool continues to help businesses gain visibility in Google Search results.
+Google Business Profile provides all the perks of Google My Business, including a dashboard that makes tracking and updating your business easy.
+Plus, it allows you to respond to reviews easily, view insights into your website’s performance, and change your location if needed.

 What’s New on Google Business Profile?

-Along with a new name, there are some new features to help business owners.
-A favorite among business owners is the ability to edit your business listing from Google’s search results page or Google Maps.
-On your Google search page, you can also easily access Google Ads and customer data.
+Along with a new name, there are some new features to help business owners with lead generation.
+A favorite among business owners is the ability to edit your business listing directly from Google Search results page or Google Maps.
+On your Google Search page, you can also easily access Google Ads and consumer data.

-Within your profile dashboard, you have a number of ways to capture users, including creating posts, adding your business logo, and activating an online scheduling option.
-You can also install the Google My Business app for easier access and more prompt responses to customers.
+Now that you’ve completed the Google Business profile installation and setup, it’s time to make the most of your profile.
+Within your dashboard, there are a number of ways you can capture users, including creating posts, adding your business logo, and activating an online scheduling option.
+You can also install the Google My Business app for easier access and provide more prompt responses to visitors.

 Create Discount and Promo Posts

-Within your BPM dashboard, you have a number of ways to capture users, starting with creating posts.
-This feature allows you to highlight news regarding your company, promote upcoming events, and offer promotional codes exclusive to Google users.
+Within your BPM dashboard, start with creating posts.
+This feature allows you to highlight news about your company, promote any upcoming events, and offer promotional codes exclusive to Google users.

 These posts will be displayed under your GBP listing.